mclaughlinryan/Library-Management-System/README.md

 For the admin login, the username is "admin" and the password is "admin".

-The book checkout date and time of checkout can be edited for each book as an administrative user.
+The checkout date and time of checkout can be edited for each book as an administrative user.